Mexico’s tequila exporters warily eye US tariffs deadline

 Mexico is the 10th largest market for U.S. distilled spirits exports.

 Trump’s announcement came the same day Mexico announced it was beginning the process to ratify a new free trade agreement, demanded by Trump to replace NAFTA.
-Mexican President Andrés Manuel López Obrador dispatched his foreign affairs minister to Washington the next day to try to head off the tariffs in discussions that continued.
+Mexican President Andrés Manuel López Obrador dispatched his foreign affairs minister to Washington the next day to try to head off the tariffs in discussions.

 At Tequila Cascahuín, exports account for just 20% to 25% of production — but it was a growing part of the business, especially as the company expanded to the U.S. market.